 Currently, the only purification method to achieve anti-bacterial/microbial results are solutions such as UV-radiation and chlorine.
 The former option in incredibly expensive and bulky, while the latter is incredibly toxic.
 Hemp as an alternative is truly an attractive option that makes purification affordable and non-toxic.

 The hemp water filter is more than just a filter.
 It’s a softener and purifier that cleans drinking and cooking water for the whole family.
-The hemp microfibers captures and kills 95% of bacteria and microbes without leaving toxic residue.
+The hemp microfibers capture and kills 95% of bacteria and microbes without leaving a toxic residue.
 It also effectively reduces natural gas, dyes, and tannins.

 HOW THE HEMP FILTER COULD BE A REAL GAMECHANGER